antonioconselheiro/omeglestr/README.md

 # TODO
-[ ] include "great talk?" button to export talk as html [ ] if relay has an onion url, in onion context the app should preper that
+[ ] include "great talk?" button to export talk as html [ ] if relay has an onion url, in onion context the app should preper that [ ] user must be able to stop app from searching

 # Relay Compatibility